JBenAnderson/Real-Time-Bus-Tracker/README.md

 ## Usage

-App updates every 15 seconds to display bus data.
+App updates every 7 seconds to display bus data.
 Users can pinch and zoom map to their liking.

 ## Roadmap

-Additional features to be done:

-- fix bus marker behaviour
-- add support for additional modes of transportation
-- add support for additional cities / campuses
+  **Updated 7/30**
+  -fullscreen fluid window for better viewing and resizing.
+  -zoom defaults fixed.
+  -added popup returning the name of each bus enroute.
+  -increased accuracy with lower fixed interval.

+Future versions:
+  -customized markers with improved popup information -ui label displaying more bus data and number of buses active.

 ## Notes